 One of our foundational tasks is caring for the risk associated with changes in upstream data from source systems.
 For example, what should happen when Google or Facebook add or remove columns in their data feeds?
-Should the pipeline for that data "fail" gracefully, or should it adapt to the changes in real-time?
+Should the pipeline for that data "fail" gracefully, or should it adapt to the changes?

 Here is an example data catalog in BigQuery: